2023 Square for Restaurants Review: Best Free Restaurant POS

 10% of Overall Score

 Independent restaurants operate with tight budgets.
-We first considered whether each system offers a free plan, free trial, and entry-level software subscription under $75 per month.
-To help ensure restaurants can get the lowest possible prices, we gave high marks to POS systems that support multiple payment processing options.
-Finally, we considered hardware costs and subscription length.
-Systems that allow restaurants to bring their own hardware or avoid long-term service contracts earned the highest marks.
+We first consider whether a POS system offers a free plan, free trial, and entry-level software subscription under $75 per month.
+To help ensure restaurants can get the lowest possible prices, we give high marks to a POS system that supports multiple payment processing options.
+We also consider hardware costs and subscription length; systems that allow restaurants to bring their own hardware or avoid long-term service contracts earn the highest marks.

 30% of Overall Score

 Every restaurant needs to track employee hours, process contactless payments and gift cards, and quickly access sales and labor reports.
-Because many restaurants process tips for employees, we looked for systems that have robust tip-tracking functions.
+Because many restaurants process tips for employees, we check whether a system has robust tip-tracking functions.
 We also considered advanced workforce management features like built-in employee scheduling and enforced clock-ins to keep costs in line.

 30% of Overall Score

-To determine the best overall restaurant POS, we compared the number of restaurant-specific functions that are relevant to various restaurant types.
-Since many restaurants operate with some type of bar, we looked for functions like cash management and credit card preauthorization.
-We also rewarded POS systems with customizable reports, ingredient-level inventory tracking with physical counting tools, integrated online ordering, and dynamic loyalty and marketing tools.
+When evaluating a restaurant POS system, we examine the number and quality of industry-specific functions that are relevant to various restaurant types.
+Since many restaurants operate with some type of bar, we look for functions like cash management and credit card pre-authorization.
+We also reward a POS system if it has integrated online ordering, restaurant-specific tools such as Kitchen Display Systems, and dynamic loyalty and marketing features.

 15% of Overall Score

-Because various restaurants operate in early mornings, in late nights, and on weekends, we prioritized restaurant POS systems that offer 24/7 customer support.
-We also awarded points to POS systems with hybrid installation or an offline mode, so it is still operational if your internet goes out.
+Because various restaurants operate in early mornings, in late nights, and on weekends, we give high marks to a restaurant POS system that offers 24/7 customer support.
+We also award points to a system with hybrid installation or an offline mode, so it is still operational if your internet connection goes out.
 We also considered how much installation support each system offers and whether it is cloud-based, enabling mobile access to management and reporting dashboards.

 15% of Overall Score

-Lastly, we evaluated any standout features that individual systems may have.
-We also considered whether the system offers good overall value for its price and judged each system’s popularity among restaurant businesses.
-Then, we awarded points based on our personal experience interacting with the software and the company’s customer support representatives.
+Lastly, we evaluate any standout features that an individual system may have.
+We also consider whether the system offers good overall value for its price, and judge its popularity among restaurant businesses.
+Then, we award points based on our personal experience interacting with the software and the company’s customer support representatives.

 Bottom Line